Aluminum Beams in the Construction Industry

 Fire Safety Measures

 Aluminum has a higher melting point than materials like plastic but is lower than steel.
-Therefore, fire-resistant coatings or treatments are sometimes applied to meet building codes or increase aluminum structures’ fire resistance.
-Fire safety is especially crucial in enclosed spaces or high-occupancy buildings.
+So, fire-resistant coatings or treatments are sometimes applied to meet building codes or increase aluminum structures’ fire resistance.
+Fire safety is especially important in enclosed spaces or high-occupancy buildings.

 Structural Integrity Tests